symfony-cmf/symfony-cmf-docs/bundles/tree-browser.rst

 If you have a look at init.js and select.js, you will notice that actions are already bound to some of the tree events.
 If the default behavior is not what you need, JQuery provide the unbind function to solve the problem.

-Here is a simple way to remove the context menu from the admin tree :
+Here is a simple way to remove the context menu from the admin tree (add the ``controller`` call around the controller name inside ``render`` for Symfony 2.2) :

 .. configuration-block::

     .. code-block:: jinja

-        {% render 'sonata.admin.doctrine_phpcr.tree_controller:treeAction' with { 'root': websiteId~"/menu", 'selected': menuNodeId } %}
+        {% render 'sonata.admin.doctrine_phpcr.tree_controller:treeAction' with { 'root': websiteId~"/menu", 'selected': menuNodeId, '_locale': app.request.locale } %}
         <script type="text/javascript">
             $(document).ready(function() {
                 $('#tree').bind("before.jstree", function (e, data) {